open-webrtc-toolkit/owt-server/doc/servermd/Server.md

  **Table 2-6.
 MCU cluster components’ fault tolerance / resilience** Component Name|Server Reaction|Client Awareness
 --------|--------|--------
 nuve|Multiple nuve instances provide stateless services at the same time.
-If application implements node failure detection and rescheduling strategy, when one node fails, other nodes can take over when the further requests are assigned to any of them.|Nuve RESTful request fail cluster-manager|Auto elect another cluster-manager node as master and provide service.|Transparent portal|All signaling connections on this portal will be disconnected, all actions through this portal will be dropped.
+If application implements node failure detection and rescheduling strategy, when one node fails, other nodes should take over when the further requests are assigned to any of them.|Nuve RESTful request fail cluster-manager|Auto elect another cluster-manager node as master and provide service.|Transparent portal|All signaling connections on this portal will be disconnected, all actions through this portal will be dropped.
 Client needs to re-login the session.|server-disconnected event conference-agent/node|All sessions impacted will be destroyed and all their participants will be forced disconnected and all actions will be dropped.
 Client needs to re-login the session.|server-disconnected event